Maumasi/gulp-lib-generator/README.md

     './path/to/library/directory/' // Fully qualified paths are auto generated
                                   // if none provided the `src` path will be used

+  customFormat: // OPTIONAL
+    function(fileName, index, isLastFile, self) { return null }
+    // passed arguments are:
+    //  - fileName: current file name from iterated files in directory
+    //  - index: index of file position of directory files array
+    //  - isLastFile: true if is the last file in directory, else false
+    //  - self: the full object of library options, including defaults if applicable

 ```

 <i><strong>Defaults</strong></i>